thephpleague/tactician-bundle/README.md

 This middleware is bundled in Tactician, please refer to [the official documentation](http://tactician.thephpleague.com/plugins/locking-middleware/) for details.

+### Logger Middleware (tactician.middleware.logger)

+This middleware is bundled in Tactician, please refer to [the official documentation](http://tactician.thephpleague.com/plugins/logger/) for details.

 ### Security Middleware (tactician.middleware.security)

 The security middleware will perform authorization on handling all commands.
 By default an AccessDenied exception will be thrown if the user is not authorized.